The First Map of Hawai’i

-Fine example of the true first edition of the first map of the Hawaiian Islands, which appeared in the official account of Captain James Cook's Third Voyage.
+Fine example of the first map of Hawai’i, published with the official account of James Cook’s third voyage.